entetex/Pylarm/README.md

 # Pylarm

 Pylarm is a remote alerting tool.
 It is a python program that allows one to play a music file on an alarm server, by sending the appropriate command.
-It was conceived to help wake persons if they oversleep, or to notify people of any other arbitrary important happening.
+It was conceived to help wake persons if they oversleep, or to notify people of any other arbitrary important happenings.

 ### Protocol
 The commands are build up by an action, followed by a token.
 For instance, to engage the alarm, the command should be the following, where *alarm* is the action and *_token123456* is the token.